peranakanfrancis/mary/content/ta/home/accomplishments.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Bulletin"
+title = "Bulletins"
-subtitle = "Get updated to our church events."
+subtitle = "Get updated to our church events"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format